-We've reviewed 60 monitors, and below are our recommendations for the best monitors for Xbox One X to purchase in 2019.
-See also our recommendations for the best curved gaming monitors.
+We've reviewed 64 monitors, and below are our recommendations for the best monitors for Xbox One X to purchase in 2019.
+See also our recommendations for the best curved gaming monitors, the best monitors for PS4 and the best FreeSync monitors.

-The Samsung CHG70 is the best monitor for Xbox One X gaming that we've reviewed so far.
-It is an excellent curved gaming monitor that delivers decent overall picture quality, a great 1440p resolution, and it supports HDR.
-It also has excellent low input lag, ensuring that you are able to respond quickly to every thing happening on screen.
+The Samsung CHG70 is the best gaming monitor for Xbox One X that we've reviewed so far.
+It is an excellent curved gaming monitor that delivers decent overall picture quality, a great 1440p resolution, and supports HDR.
+It also has excellent low input lag, ensuring that you are able to respond quickly to everything happening on screen.

-This monitor is great for the Xbox One S or X, as they can now output 1440p @ 120 Hz.
-The CHG70 has outstanding motion handling, with an excellent response time and a great FreeSync range.
-Unfortunately though, when FreeSync is enabled over HDMI the maximum refresh rate drops to 100 Hz, which means on the Xbox One you have to choose between a 120 Hz refresh rate without FreeSync, or a 60 Hz refresh rate with FreeSync, as the Xbox doesn't support 100 Hz.
+This monitor is great for the Xbox One S or X, as they can now output 1440p or 120 Hz, although the CHG70 doesn't support both at the same time.
+The CHG70 has outstanding motion handling, with excellent response time and a great FreeSync range.
+Unfortunately, though, when FreeSync is enabled over HDMI, the maximum refresh rate drops to 100 Hz, which means on the Xbox One you have to choose between a 120 Hz refresh rate without FreeSync, or a 60 Hz refresh rate with FreeSync, as the Xbox doesn't support 100 Hz.

 It doesn't look that great in a dark room, as there is quite a bit of clouding in dark scenes.
 It also has narrow viewing angles, so it is best enjoyed from directly in front.
 Overall, the Samsung CHG70 is a very good monitor that is an excellent choice for an Xbox One gaming monitor.
 It is available in two sizes; we reviewed the 27", but it is also available in 32".

-Unfortunately, although it does support HDR, there isn't much benefit to it as it can't get bright enough for HDR content to stand out, and it doesn't have a wide color gamut.
-Overall, it is a very good 27" monitor that should please most people.
+On the downside, although the 27UK650 supports HDR, it cannot make HDR content stand out, as it can't get bright enough and doesn't have a wide color gamut.
+Overall, it is a very good monitor that performs well in most uses, and it is great for Xbox One gaming.

 If you have an original Xbox One that doesn't support 1440p or 4k, the ViewSonic XG2402 is the best 1080p monitor for Xbox One gaming.
 It delivers decent picture quality, and it has outstanding motion handling and excellent low input lag.
 It has a 144 Hz refresh rate, great if you do have a newer Xbox One, and it supports FreeSync for a nearly tear-free gaming experience on any Xbox One.